andremichalowski/web-sprint-challenge-advanced-state-management/README.md

           - [x] Pass middleware and fooReducer with thunk
         - [x] Wrap App with Provider and pass store

-        - 1. [] Build Baseline Functionality:
+        - 1. [] Build Baseline Structure and wiring:
-            - [] Build baseline reducer and state
+            - [x] Build baseline reducer and state (wire them to index)
-            - [] Connect RootComponent with state through "Connect" and "mapStateToProps"
+            - [x] Connect RootComponent with state through "Connect" and "mapStateToProps"
-              - [] Create actions file with base actions
+              - [x] Create actions file with base actions
-                - [] Pass action through connect to component
+                - [x] Pass action through connect to component
-                - [] Import actions back to reducer
+                - [x] Import actions back to reducer
             - [] Route state and actions through props to components (from connect)

         - 2. GET fxnlty